 Wura-Natasha Ogunji’s enigmatic works consist of delicately stitched and illustrated scenes on tracing paper involving the human form and abstracted scenarios.
-They are inspired by her life in Lagos, detailing the moments of unexpected beauty, humor, and connections that occur across the megacity.
-Ogunji’s performances and videos depict her explorations into the body’s movement and mark making in water, land, and air.
-Ogunji holds a BA from Stanford University and an MFA from San Jose State University.
-She has exhibited and performed at Louisiana Museum of Modern Art, Humlebæk (2016); Seattle Art Museum (2015); MASS Gallery, Austin (2014); Gordon Institute of Performing and Creative Arts, Cape Town (2014); MoCADA, New York (2013–14); Centre of Contemporary Art, Lagos (2013); The Menil Collection, Houston (2012–13); The Pulitzer Foundation for the Arts, Washington DC (2013–12), among others.
-Ogunji also holds a John Simon Guggenheim Memorial Foundation Fellowship.
+They are inspired by her life in Lagos, detailing the moments of unexpected beauty, humour and connections that occur across the megacity.
+Ogunji’s work depicts her explorations into the body’s movement and mark-making in water, land and air.
+She has exhibited and performed at the Brooklyn Museum, New York (2017); Kochi-Muziris Biennale, Kerala (2016-17); Louisiana Museum of Modern Art, Humlebæk (2016); Seattle Art Museum (2015); MASS Gallery, Austin (2014); Gordon Institute of Performing and Creative Arts, Cape Town (2014); the Museum of Contemporary African Diasporan Arts, New York (2013–14); CCA Lagos (2013); The Menil Collection, Houston (2012–13) and The Pulitzer Foundation for the Arts, Washington, D.C (2013–12).
+She is a featured artist-curator for the upcoming 33rd Sao Paulo Biennial (2018).